layilin/SP23-33852/about.md

 **Julie Chun Kim** is co-edior of *Digital Grainger* and Associate Professor in the <a href="https://www.fordham.edu/info/21352/english" target="blank">Department of English</a> at Fordham University.
 She has published essays on Afro-Caribbean medicine, indigenous land rights, natural history, and early Caribbean plantation economies in *Early American Studies*, *The Eighteenth Century: Theory and Interpretation*, *Caribbeana: The Journal of the Early Caribbean Society*, and other venues.
 She is currently completing a book manuscript entitled "Gardening at the Edge of Empire: Colonial Botany in the Revolutionary Caribbean."

-**Cristobal Silva** is co-editor of *Digital Grainger* and currently an Associate Professor in the Department of English and Comparative Literature at Columbia University.
+**Cristobal Silva** is co-editor of *Digital Grainger* and currently an Associate Professor in the <a href="https://english.columbia.edu/" target="blank">Department of English and Comparative Literature</a> at Columbia University.
 He has written *Miraculous Plagues: An Epidemiology of Early New England Narrative* (Oxford UP, 2011) and is completing a book manuscript entitled "Republic of Medicine: Citizenship, Memory, and Caregiving in the Early Black Atlantic."
 He will be joining the Department of English at UCLA in the summer of 2019.

 **Kimberly Takahata** is a doctoral candidate in the <a href="https://english.columbia.edu/" target="blank">Department of English and Comparative Literature</a> at Columbia University.
 Her dissertation, entitled “Skeletal Testimony: Bony Ecologies in the Early Atlantic,” analyzes descriptions of human bones as sites of resistance in colonial accounts in order to disrupt depictions of indigenous and enslaved commodification and displacement.